TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- We don't have to worry about malicious sizes
 		- We don't have to worry about message being too large due to all these nicknames
 		- Con: we might waste more bits/bytes overall but that's amortized over time

-- commandize add_player and remove_player
-	- problem: we might be unable to deterministically predict the outcome
-		- what? actually, add player command will always succeed as long as there is space, which we can easily predict
-		- we won't predict auto-assignments but that's not really important
-		- also if we need predictability, wwe can do these once per step
-	- remember that we need to re-add players every time that a mode type is changed

 - Chat-level logs
 	- server_setup has to expose events somehow